 The professional discussion tends to last between 60-90 minutes.

 Please read the competencies you will be required to demonstrate in your written application and at interview.

 The application fee to become chartered by experience is £1,835 +VAT.

 This is non-refundable, but if we feel you haven't submitted enough evidence to be eligible for interview we will give you some feedback and you can re-apply within two months at no extra cost.

-Start the process by registering today – it only takes a moment.
-Then you can then take your time putting your application together.
+You can start the process today – it only takes a moment.
+Then, you can take your time putting your application together.